faltimiras/Shepherd/readme.md

 To set up just tell to the dog maximum time elements can be in the herd and the rules to decide if elements must be group or not

  ```
-Shepherd shepherd = Shepherd.create().basic(1, new SimpleKeyExtractor(), Optional.empty(), resultsPool).withDog(Duration.ofMillis(50), Arrays.asList(new AccumulateNRule(2))).build();
+Shepherd shepherd = Shepherd.create().basic(1, new SimpleKeyExtractor(), Optional.empty(), listCollector).withDog(Duration.ofMillis(50), Arrays.asList(new AccumulateNRule(2))).build();
  ```
 **RuleExecutor**

-Rule executor is responsible to apply the rules to an element.
+Rule executor is responsible to apply the rules to an record.
 By default Rules are executed independently (IndependentExecutor) but you can also chain them (second rule receives toKeep values from previous rule) or you can implement your own.
 To set up the executor, just: .setRuleExecutor(RuleExecutor ruleExecutor)

 **Monitoring**